parth2502/CC-AUG-DATA_SCIENCE/README.md

 # CC-AUG-DATA_SCIENCE

 Both Projects added as per CodeClause-Data Science Internship.
-Customer Churn Rate Analysis and Covid Analysis Projects created and you can Show it from here !
+Customer Churn Rate Analysis and Covid Analysis Projects created and you can show it from here !

   1.TASK1-CUSTOMER_CHURN_RATE_ANALYSIS